quildtide/Distributions.jl/README.md

 A Julia package for probability distributions and associated functions.
 Particularly, *Distributions* implements:

 * Moments (e.g mean, variance, skewness, and kurtosis), entropy, and other properties
-* Probability density/mass functions (pdf) and their logarithm (logpdf)
+* Probability density/mass functions (pdf) and their logarithms (logpdf)
 * Moment generating functions and characteristic functions
-* Sampling from population or from a distribution
+* Sampling from populations and distributions
 * Maximum likelihood estimation

-**Note:** The functionalities related to conjugate priors have been moved to the [ConjugatePriors package](https://github.com/JuliaStats/ConjugatePriors.jl).
+**Note:** Functionalities related to conjugate priors have been moved to the [ConjugatePriors package](https://github.com/JuliaStats/ConjugatePriors.jl).

 ## Resources